jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ### GNC GCC

    The main tool needed is the GNU C compiler or GCC for short.
 This was one of the first items that Richard Stallman created in the GNU project and to this day is needed for building the Linux Kernel and is the standard build tool for Free Software.
 There are competing software stacks and compilers, as of version 10 the FreeBSD project deprecated GCC and chose the [Clang](https://en.wikipedia.org/wiki/Clang "Clang") project, originally designed by Apple to support [Xcode](https://en.wikipedia.org/wiki/Xcode "Xcode"), instead.
 The GCC compiler has grown to include other languages over the years as well.
 You can install the GCC compiler plus all the addiitonal build tools in Debian/Ubuntu by typing: ```sudo apt-get build-essential```.
 In Fedora you would add these two commands; ```sudo yum groupinstall 'Development Tools'``` and ```sudo yum groupinstall 'Development Libraries'```.
 You can compile code directly by invoking the gcc or ```g++``` command.

 ### GNU Make

   As mentioned prior the GNU make command is used to actually compile the C code and all the directives stated in the build file.
 That compiled source is then placed into the proper system directories by the ```make install``` command.
-This command needs *superuser* privileges to move files to directories not owned by the user, but the ```make``` command doesn't need sudo--resist the temptation.
+This command needs *superuser* privileges to move files to directories not owned by the user, but the ```make``` command doesn't need sudo--resist the temptation!
+The ```--prefix=``` is the default location where you want to store the compiled apache binaries, it defaults to ```/usr/local```.

 ```
 ./configure --prefix=PREFIX